shatha2014/FashionRec_DataCollection/ZalandoScraper/README.md

 $ bash run.sh
 ```

-2. It will promt the user with item category (like- Blouse & Tunic,Dresses,Coats and so on) and Sub-category as follows:
+2. It will promt the user with item category (like- Blouse & Tunic,Dresses,Coats and so on) and Sub-category for each category.

 3. Select the desired item category and it will download all the items images and their metadata and store them in the MongoDB.